Advanced-computer-lab-2024/Roammate/README.md

 **Q: Can I register as a different user type (e.g., Tourist, Seller, etc.)?**
 A: Yes, guests can register as a Tourist, Tour Guide, Advertiser, or Seller by providing the required information.

-**Q: How can I get a promocode?**
-A: Promocodes are sent via email on your birthday or special occasions.
   </details>

   <details>